 Welcome!

 My name is Dr Adele Stewart MBBS FRACGP and I have been a GP in the Illawarra region since the early 1990’s.
-I am registered to provide focussed psychological strategies and practice in a trauma-sensitive framework.
-I am currently the Chair of the Royal Australian College of General Practitioners’ Specific Interest Pain Management.
+I was the fifth GP in Australia to receive Recognition by the Royal Australian College of General Practitioners as having Extended Skills in Psychological Medicine and practice in a trauma-sensitive framework.
+I am currently the Chair of the RACGP’s Specific Interest Pain Management.

 I have a special interest in mindfulness-based interventions, complex trauma and the psychological aspects of chronic pain, particularly chronic pelvic pain.